aws-samples/aws-lambda-java-workshop/README.md

 In this module you will create an application in plain Java and apply AWS Lambda Java best practises.
 The goal is to understand how you can optimize your Java applications and run it more efficiently.
+In addition, we’ll introduce GraalVM native images and modify the existing application to gain up to 80% performance improvement during cold-starts.

 ![Unicorn Location API](resources/unicorn-location-api-overview.png)